Federal Work Study

 - Meet Satisfactory Academic Progress.

 - If hired, students are required to complete additional forms and provide two (2) forms of identification before they can be authorized to work under the FWS Program.

 How Many Hours Can Students Work?

-Students are eligible to work up to 15 hours per week during each academic semester.
-Summer FWS is strictly dependent upon availability of funds.
+Students are eligible to work up to 10 hours per week during each academic semester.

 What Is the Rate of Pay?